JBoggsy/Quotes/README.md

 > "Reason is, and ought only to be, the slave of the passions, and can never pretend to any other office than to serve and obey them."

     David Hume, A Treatise of Human Nature

+---

+> "The man who realizes his ignorance has taken the first step toward knowledge."

+    Max Heindel